bluedotdao/bondzier/docs/Bondzier.md

 Offers `total` 1155 token for sale, where the price is determined by a Y coordinate of a defined bezier curve. param `t` will be calculated depending on your defined `total` and increased by each newly minted token.

+#### The `Bondzier` coordinate system

+x axis ->  items to be minted (lets define total items) y axis ->  price

+we then draw the bezier curve in this coordinate system.

+#### `Bondzier` - setting the restricitions

+Pivot points confined to have coordinate x in range `0 < x < total items` and `y >= 0`, to prevent loops*

+All coordinate values confined to `y >= 0`

+First anchor point locked to have 0 as x coordinate

+Second anchor point locked  to have total items as x coordinate

+You define y position of the first anchor point and this is your start price, `y >= 0`

+You define y position of the second anchor pont and this is your end price , `y >= 0`

+You define pivot points positions, thus the shape of the curve.

+#### Drawing the curve

+To draw your bezier curve, you can provide param t.

+For `t = 0`, the bezier solves to coordinates of the first anchor point. for `t = 1`, solves to coordinates of the second achor points.
+Solving for values from 0 to 1 draws the whole curve.

+#### Relation between t and total items in `Bondzier`

+If your `total items = 1`, `t = 1` and your bezier curve essentially solves to a point, regardless of the pivot points and position of the first anchor point

+If `total items = 2`, we provide two values for t, `t = 0` and `t = 1` and your bezier curve is essentialy a line in space, regardless of the pivot points.

+If `total items = 3`, `t = [0,0.5,1]` and your bondzier curve is starting to look like a curve a bit.

+For larger numbers of total items (you solve bezier for larger number of t values), imagine your curve is getting smoother and smoother.

+#### Minting the tokens

+For each call of the mint function you increase the t param by a step amount, calculated from total items as above.

+If non-fungible, mint amt must be 1, for fungibles, mint amt must be > 1

+The price to call mint is determined by the calculated y coordinate for the current param t.

 ### `step() → uint256` (public)